RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 27 September 2022
+- https://cpojer.net/posts/mastering-tech-lead-management Team lead - a mix between EM and IC - and how to balance it.
 # 22 September 2022
 - http://www.paulgraham.com/fr.html A great article about "Rules of fundraising"
 # 10 September 2022